geracatalas/simulated-console-in-ruby/README.md

 * Ruby: 2.7.4
 * Project: 1.0.0

+## Usage
+* ruby console.rb
+* ruby console.rb -persisted file_name
+  * Add automatic persistence to the program so that folders, files and users created during the execution of the program are saved inside a file with yaml format

 ## Available Commands
 * cd -> Move user from one directory to another
   * Usage: cd